What Is Depression? Here’s Your Complete Guide

 As the name suggests, dysthymia or persistent depression is a chronic form of depression, which generally last for several years, thereby interfering with one’s routine tasks and personal relationships.
 People, who have this condition, often find it hard to be happy even on cheerful occasions.
 These people may be perceived by others as pessimistic and gloomy when in reality they are coping with a chronic mental illness.
 How is persistent depression different from clinical depression?
 The moods experienced in the case of persistent depression are not as severe as those in the case of clinical depression are.
 However, they may still evoke feelings of hopelessness, sadness, and loss of interest.

 This particular form of depression is related to seasonal changes.
 People suffering from seasonal depression notice symptoms starting and ceasing at about the same time, every year.
 For many people, the signs show up in the fall and last throughout the winters.
-Nevertheless, it is possible that symptoms of seasonal depression occur in summer or spring.
+Nevertheless, symptoms of seasonal depression may occur in summer or spring.

 Situational depression is a stress-related, short-term form of depression.
 It may occur after an individual goes through a series of stressful events or experiences trauma, for instance – the loss of someone near and dear, a financial crisis, a failed marriage, or a terminal illness.
 Most people suffering from situational depression start noticing the symptoms within three months after the triggering event.